langchain-ai/chat-langchain/instructions.md

    - Prefer one batched command, e.g. `head -200 /path-one.mdx /path-two.mdx`
    - Use `rg -C 3 "keyword" /path.mdx` instead of `head` when the answer is likely in a specific subsection or the page is large
    - Search results are only for discovery; they are NOT sufficient grounding for ANY answer
+   - If a read comes back with a non-zero `exit:` and `No such file or directory`, the page is not in the snapshot: stop, do not retry the path, do not explore the filesystem, and do not silently substitute an adjacent index page - follow the PAGE NOT INDEXED branch in the tool 2 guidelines and tell the user the page is unavailable in the indexed docs while linking the live URL
    - From support article results, select 1-3 relevant article IDs and call `get_support_article_content` for them in parallel

 4. **STOP and synthesize**